jtzhao29/jtzhao29.github.io/_pages/about.md

   - /about.html
 ---

-## About me

 I am a undergraduate majoring in Physics at Shanghai Jiaotong University, with a great interst in AI.

+See [Research interests](#research-interests) part for more information about what I am intersted.
+If you share a similar passion with me, feel free to reach out and connect with me!

 <!-- ## Education
 - BSc in Physics, Shanghai Jiaotong University, 2027 (Expected) -->

 ## Research interests

-I mainly focus on the realization of
+I mainly focus on how to enable models to emergently develop generalized reasoning abilities at a sustainale scale with RL

 ## Research experience